 By Lilian Schaer on behalf of Ontario Soil and Crop Improvement Association

-Eligible BMPs include cover crops, alternative phosphorus application practices, crop and field nutrient management plans, drainage and water management, buffer strips and conservation tillage.
+Funding is still available for projects in 2017, the final year of the program.
+Eligible BMPs include cover crops, alternative phosphorous application practices, crop and field nutrient management plans, drainage and water management, buffer strips and conservation tillage.

 To participate in the program, eligible landowners have to be willing to share historical land use data for their fields in the area, including crop types and yields, fertility and tillage practices, and field characteristics like drainage, tile spacing or soil sample results.

 “We’d love to see more people try cover crops or complete a crop management plan, for example,” Stammler said.
 “It’s also a good source of funding to help buy equipment.”

 More information is available from https://www.ontariosoilcrop.org/oscia-programs/glasi/priority-subwatershed-project/.